ShuttleworthFoundation/shuttleworthfoundation.org/_fellows/peter-bloom.md

   2017: 5952.07
 ---

-Peter's fellowship focus is Rhizomatica, establishing low-cost, low-power, open-source cellular infrastructure that can serve rural areas profitably using inexpensive handsets that many already own.
-His priorities include policy modelling and business model development.
+Peter is the founder of Rhizomatica, establishing low-cost, low-power, community owned open-source cellular infrastructure that can serve rural areas profitably using inexpensive handsets that many already own.

-We support Rhizomatica because affordable, immediate communication is one of the building blocks of progress.
-Peter is democratising access to telecommunication technology by localising control and decreasing cost.
+We support Peter because affordable, immediate communication is essential to participating in modern society.
+Peter is democratising access to telecommunication technology by localising control and decreasing cost, building replicable policy and business models in the process.